 \subsection{General considerations}

-The method advocated in this work to solve the Poisson equation in curved domains with classical Lagrange finite elements provides a simple and reliable manner to overcome technical difficulties brought about by more complicated problems and interpolations.
+\begin{enumerate} \item First of all it is important to stress that the assumption on the magnitude of the mesh parameter $h$ made throughout the paper is just a sufficient condition for the formal results given in this work to hold.
+It is by no means a necessary condition and actually we can even assert that it is rather an academic hypothesis.
+Indeed good numerical results can be obtained with meshes as coarse as can be.
+For example computations for test-problems like those given in Section 4 with the integer parameter $J=1$ or $J=2$ were carried out and no problem at all was detected. \item The technique advocated in this work to solve the convection-diffusion equation in curved domains with classical Lagrange finite elements is actually much more general and universal.
+As a matter of fact it provides a simple and reliable manner to overcome technical difficulties brought about by more complicated problems and interpolations.
 This issue is illustrated in \cite{AMIS}, where we applied our technique to a Hermite analog of the Raviart-Thomas mixed finite element method of the lowest order to solve Maxwell's equations with Neumann boundary conditions.
-In a forthcoming paper we intend to complete this study by extending the technique to the Raviart-Thomas family \cite{RaviartThomas}, and to present the corresponding numerical analysis. \\ Hermite finite element methods to solve fourth order problems in curved domains with normal derivative degrees of freedom can also be dealt with very easily by means of our method.
-This is also shown in a paper to appear in due course \cite{AMIS}. \\ The solution of (\ref{Poisson}) with a non zero $d$ using our method is straightforward.
+In a forthcoming paper we intend to complete this study by extending the technique to the Raviart-Thomas family \cite{RaviartThomas}, and to present the corresponding numerical analysis.
+As another example we can quote Hermite finite element methods to solve fourth order problems in curved domains with normal derivative degrees of freedom.
+Such d.o.f.s can also be dealt with very easily by means of our method, which is also shown in \cite{AMIS}. \item The solution of (\ref{Poisson}) with a non zero $d$ using our method is straightforward.
 Indeed, obviously enough, it suffices to assign the value of $d$ at each node belonging to the true boundary $\Gamma$ for any boundary element, that is, any element having an edge contained in $\Gamma_h$.
 The error estimates derived in this paper trivially extends to this case as the reader can certainly figure out.